rbenv/rbenv-vars/README.md

     DB_CONNECT_STRING=postgres://dbuser:${DB_PASSWORD}@localhost/my_database

-In this situation, you would include `.rbenv-vars-passwords` in your .gitignore file.
+In this situation, you would .gitignore the `.rbenv-vars-passwords` file.

 ## License